mbadwa/devops-notes/Kubernetes-notes/kubernetes-notes.md

 - Storage orchestration
 - Automated rollouts and rollbacks
 - Automatic bin packing
-  - Placing the pod/container on the right node where it gets right resources to run based on the requirements
+  - Placing the pod on the right node where it gets right resources to run based on the requirements
 - Self-healing
   - Containers get replaced when one fails automatically
 - Secret and configuration management